ttdsuen/linux-proc-utils/README.md

 Some functions would require super-user access to run.
 Noticably those related to file descriptors.

+The script `process_stats.py` is a usable script based on this module that shows processes in descending order of either swap or file descriptor usage.
+By studying this script, it should be fairly straightforward to create your own reporting.

 You can always read the documentation through regular Python ```help()```.
 For instance,